 Gainesville, FL 32608

-It is an honor to announce that Coldwell Banker M.M.
-Parrish, Realtors (0003) has distinguished itself by achieving the following recognition for May 2012 performance, from among the 467 COLDWELL BANKER® affiliate offices throughout North America in Office Size Category 11-20 Sales Associates / Representatives:
+Congratulations!
+Coldwell Banker M.M.
+Parrish, Realtors has achieved the following recognition for August 2012 performance, from among the 462 COLDWELL BANKER® affiliate offices throughout North America in Office Size Category 11-20 Sales Associates / Representatives:

 Coldwell Banker Blue Matter

 Published: September 12, 2012

 It's the age old question for any home owner.
 Which renovation projects will help me when it's time to sell?
 Is it the kitchen?
 The bathroom?
 Hardwood floors?
 The debate goes on until now.
 And the results may not be what you would normally think.

 This Infographic from eLocal.com does a fantastic job of proving all home renovations are not equal.
 Do any of the rate of return on these projects surprise you?